 In the meantime, heat the toasted sesame oil in a saucepan or wok and add the ginger and garlic chili sauce.
-Mix together to combine and then throw in the button mushrooms.
+Mix together to combine and then throw in the button mushrooms and spinach.
 Continue to cook over high heat for 3 to 5 minutes.

 Rinse the shirataki noodles in a colander with cold water for 30 seconds.
 Add the chicken or beef broth, shirataki noodles and soy sauce to the saucepan of wok and then bring to a gentle simmer.
 Continue to cook for 2 to 3 minutes until the noodles are fully cooked.

 Portion the keto ramen into two bowls and top with sliced hard boiled eggs and fresh thinly sliced radish.
 Serve hot and enjoy!